Skip to main content

 Acronym Test Given to Months

-PSAT Fall 2022
+PSAT Schedule Fall 2023

-Eighth grade students take the Preliminary Scholastic Aptitude Test (PSAT) in October.
-The test is free.
+The free test is digital, taken on iPads or Chromebooks.
 Students can bring water and a light snack.
-They will be allowed two five minute breaks.
+They will be allowed two five-minute breaks.

 Sixth and seventh grade students will remain in homeroom during the testing and will work on the Math and English interim assessments.